dataobservatory-eu/competition-data-observatory/content/data/metadata/index.md

 ---
 title: Metadata
 summary: Uncut diamonds need to be cut, polished, and you have to make sure that they come from a legal source.
-Data is similar: it needs to be tidied up, checked and documented before use.
 tags:
 - metadata

 date: "2021-06-01T11:00:00Z"
 lastmod: "2021-07-08T09:10:00Z"